swapnilk06/Web-Dev-Cohort/Starting with CSS & Flexbox/Starting with CSS & Flexbox.md

   - E.g. JS gives brain functionality to provide our body, behaviour i.e. JS
 <br>

 #### Default CSS -
 - Default styling are depends on our browser which are set by default.
-  - E.g. Chrome default styling to text color is black.
+  - E.g. Chrome default styling as text color is black.
+- In our Tags have already present beautification i.e. reason p tag & button tag are different.
+- Button default beautification givrs by browser.

-  - E.g. Chrome & safari browser show different "Click Me" button color or styling but color is same. i.e. that reason behind Chrome & Safari have different CSS or default Styling are different.
+> NOTE : Chrome & safari browser show different "Click Me" button color or styling but color is same. i.e. that reason behind Chrome & Safari have different CSS or default Styling are different.

-- Browser have default styling. i.e. Chrome is different user agent & Safari is different user agent.
+- Browser have `default styling`. i.e. Chrome is different user agent & Safari is also different user agent.

+#### Steps to view default CSS -
-- `Inspect mode` -> click on button element -> default button{_ _ _} called as `user agent stylesheet`.
+- `Inspect mode` -> click on elements -> default i.e. button{ _ _ _ } -> `user agent stylesheet`.
 - `Agent` : any one can request them or reder it i.e. agent.
 - We `can't change user agent stylesheet`. but we can do override that `user agent stylesheet`.
 - CSS -> means `only override of style` on top of it.